Colombia

 This is an estimated amount and is subject to change.
 The financial terms of the grant will be confirmed in the grant document issued after selection.

 The monthly stipend is based on the local social and economic context.
-This stipend is intended to cover various living expenses in Colombia, including settling in, maintenance, housing, etc. It's important to note that while this stipend contributes to the essentials of daily life, it is not designed to cover additional activities such as travel, entertainment, or other non-essential expenses.
+This stipend is intended to cover various living expenses in Colombia, including settling in, maintenance, housing, etc. The stipend does not cover research expenses.
+If necessary, grantees are encouraged to proactively seek alternative sources of funding for any research-related expenses they may incur during their stay.
+Please note that the Fulbright Commission is unable to provide additional funding specifically for research expenses.

-At the time this award description was published, the Monthly Stipend in Purchasing Power Parity rate (PPP) corresponds to USD 2,578.
+At the time this award description was published, the Monthly Stipend in Purchasing Power Parity rate (PPP) corresponds to USD $2,615.
 This is a preliminary estimate projected in U.S. dollars at market exchange rates.
-These values are estimates and depend on the availability of funding from stakeholders for the development of the Program.
+These values are estimates and are subject to the availability of funding from stakeholders for program development.

 Additional Grant Benefits